jezerro/Other-Projects/README.md

 # Other-Projects
-Projects that i lost the source
+Projects that i've lost the source